The best Skullcandy headphones you should get in 2021.

-As the name suggests, these are active noise cancelling headphones.
-While it works pretty well, it can’t match the competition from Sony or Bose.
-However, they can still effectively eliminate low-frequency noises well.
+These are active noise cancelling headphones.
+While it works pretty well, it can’t match the Sony WH-1000XM4 or Bose Noise Cancelling Headphones 700.

 These are a more stripped-down version of Skullcandy Crusher ANC without the noise-cancelling feature.
 And they’re also more than $100 cheaper.

-They come in a similar design as a more expensive ANC brother.
+They come in a similar design as a more expensive brother that also eliminates background noise.
 Your ears will rest on thick memory foam earpads, while your head can enjoy the comfy headband.
-Because of that, you can expect them to offer great comfort and fit for long listening sessions.

 The best Skullcandy true wireless earbuds and an upgrade over the original Indy in every possible way.